Letting Go in Action: the Practice of Zazen

 Most people don’t realize that the ligaments and fascia of the body can generate nerve impulses that will contract muscles.
 Stretch in one of the seated postures of zazen (like the lotus) or in one of the standing postures of Tai-Chi (like the “single-whip” pose) can result in a subtle muscular activity that facilitates the lengthening of ligaments and can gradually include the entire body.

 Moshe Feldenkrais described three exercises that he said would facilitate getting up from a chair without holding the breath.
 These exercises consisted of swaying the upper body forward and back, then side to side, and finally in a circle around the base of the tailbone.
-Similar exercises are often recommended for settling into the posture of zazen, although instead of swaying in a circle, the zazen practitioner leans out over each knee in turn.
+Similar exercises are often recommended for settling into the posture of zazen.

-These stretches highlight the ongoing activity of an upright posture, namely the action of the obturators that hammock the hips from the pelvis (side to side), the action of the sartorius muscles that shift the wings of the pelvis (toward the diagonals), and the action of the extensor and psoas muscles that balance the weight of the upper body on the sitbones of the pelvis (forward and back).
+These stretches highlight the ongoing activity of an upright posture, namely the action of the psoas and extensor muscles that balance the weight of the upper body (forward and back), the action of the obturators that hammock the hips from the pelvis (side to side), and the action of the sartorius muscles that shift the pelvis clockwise and counterclockwise (in a circle).
 The idea is to stretch ligaments and facilitate activity in all three directions, to allow the movement of breath to remain continuous even as the posture or carriage shifts.

 In zazen, the sense of equilibrium associated with the current location of awareness in space brings forward the particulars of stretch necessary to the relaxed movement of breath.
-In particular, feeling for stretch side-to-side and action in the obturators comes with a sense of roll in the current location of awareness; feeling for stretch on the diagonals and action in the sartorius muscles comes with a sense of yaw; and feeling for stretch forward-and-back and action in the extensor and psoas muscles comes with a sense of pitch.
+In particular, feeling for stretch forward and back and action in the psoas and extensor muscles comes with a sense of pitch in the current location of awareness; feeling for stretch side-to-side and action in the obturators comes with a sense of roll; and feeling for stretch on the diagonals and action in the sartorius muscles comes with a sense of yaw.

-The sense of pitch, yaw, and roll that an aircraft pilot might utilize is very much at play in zazen; through the sense of equilibrium associated with the location of awareness in space, stretch and activity are initiated that align vertebrae and permit the ability to feel necessary to the current movement of breath.
+The sense of pitch, roll, and yaw that an aircraft pilot might utilize is very much at play in zazen; through the sense of equilibrium associated with the location of awareness in space, stretch and activity are initiated that align vertebrae and permit the ability to feel necessary to the current movement of breath.

 To be clear, the effort is to relax and calm down.
 Master Cheng Man-Ch’ing’s instructions for the practice of Tai-Chi emphasized a thorough relaxation of the entire body, followed by a relaxation of the chest: